 Respect the rights of other copyright owners and complying with current copyright law.

-Owners under the Copyright Act are given the exclusive right to:
+Under the Copyright Act, copyright owners are given the exclusive right to:

 - Reproduction – the right to make copies of a protected work